rahulpatel1936/PSYC-6380/README.md

 In this GitHub repository, you will find code and analyses for various multivariate statistical techniques: correlation, linear regression, mediation, moderation, ANOVA, non-parametric analyses, chi-square, logistic regression, structural equation modeling, and multilevel modeling.

-I would like to thank Scott Cassidy for granting me permission to include these materials in this repository.
+I would like to thank Dr. Scott Cassidy for granting me permission to include these materials in this repository.